sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-graphical5-timetables/data-warehouse-cloud-graphical5-timetables.md

 ## Intro
 Let's suppose you have two columns named `Product` and `Createdat` with the values of `'product_x'` and `'20210707'` in your dataset or view.

-You can easily associate the `Createdat` field with the time dimensions in SAP Data Warehouse Cloud to get `'20210707'` and year, quarter, month and day columns for the `Product_x` additionally.
+You can easily associate the `Createdat` field with the time dimensions in SAP Datasphere to get `'20210707'` and year, quarter, month and day columns for the `Product_x` additionally.

 You can then for example visualize the sales of `Product_x` throughout the year 2021 to see the months, days, quarter wise analysis.